JerBouma/FinanceDatabase/README.md

 | CVLC.BE  | Vale S.A.                      | EUR        | Materials              | Materials                                      | Metals & Mining                        | BER        | Berlin Stock Exchange     | Brazil        | RJ      | Rio De Janeiro      | 22250-145  | http://www.vale.com              | Large Cap    | US91912E1055 | 9.19E+109 | BBG000HCJTN5 | BBG000HCJNQ5     | BBG001S7RS91      |

-With `show_options` all possible options are given per column. **This is useful as it doesn't require loading the larger data files.** For example, obtaining all options for equities is done as follows.
+With `show_options`, all possible options are given per column. **This is useful as it doesn't require loading the larger data files.** For example, obtaining all options for equities is done as follows:

 ```python
 fd.show_options("equities")